TheJumpCloud/jcapi-java/README.md

 </plugin>
 ```

-2. Add the following code to your project as `ApplicationsApiExample.java` (replace the text `YOUR API KEY` with the value of your actual API key):
+2. Add the following example code to your project as `ApplicationsApiExample.java` (replace the text `YOUR API KEY` with the value of your actual API key):

    ```java
    import io.swagger.client.*;